-The market studies for the Camp Neighborhood Business Washington District demonstrates both strong potential for new commercial and strengthening of development the existing businesses.
+The market studies for the Camp Washington Neighborhood Business District demonstrates both strong commercial potential for new development and strengthening of the existing businesses.
 The area north of Hopple Street, because of exposure to large volumes of commuter traffic and its proximity to I-75 offers an ideal location for oriented/24 hour establishauto while the area south of ments, Hopple along Colerain Avenue offers good opportunity for establishments oriented to neighborhood needs.
 A development strategy evolved which created the primary focus for NBD on the north side of the Hopple Street and Colerain Avenue corridor between Hopple Street and Township Street.

-The Urban Renewal Plan for the area take advantage of attempted to existing conditions which would reinforce rather than detract from development potential.
-The tactics were developed concentrated that first on the assemblage of large land parcels with owners supportive of the plan to facilitate quick acquisition, assemblage and development of the property and then to focus on smaller parcels of land to Tactics were complete the plan. also developed to aid in the removal of blighted conditions in area, particularly in the selection of improvement sites.
-Upon examination of the ownership in the area on the north side of Hopple Street it was found to be rather homogeneous, consisting of approxfour owners, with the imately majority of these owners being Camp Washington Businessmen interested and supportive of the plan. er pieces of land, such as those located between Hopple Street and Township Street would be acquired at a later date providing owners the opportunity to respond to the and invest in the rejuvenated Neighborhood Business District.
+The Urban Renewal Plan for the area attempted to take advantage of conditions which would existing reinforce rather than detract from development potential.
+The tactics that were developed concentrated first on the assemblage of large land parcels with owners supportive of the plan to facilitate quick acquisition, assemblage and development of the property and then to focus on smaller parcels of land to complete the plan.
+Tactics were also developed to aid in the removal of blighted conditions in area, particularly in the selection of improvement sites.
+Upon examination of the ownership in the area on the north side of Hopple Street it was found to be rather homoof approxconsisting geneous, with the imately four owners, majority of these owners being Camp Businessmen interested Washington and supportive of the plan.
+Smaller pieces of land, such as those located between Hopple Street and Township Street would be acquired at a later date providing owners the opportunity to respond to the and invest in the rejuvenated Neighborhood Business District.